Venue: Methodist Central Hall Westminster, Storey’s Gate, London SW1H 9NH

 An unmissable event at the intersection of journalism and religion – the day will be packed with excellent speakers, in-depth discussions, panel talks delving into all aspects of the presentation of religion, and networking over tea/coffee and a light sandwich buffet lunch (included in ticket price).

-| 1000 | Doors open | Tea and coffee available. |
+| 1000 | Doors open | Tea and coffee available |

-| 1030 | Introduction | A welcome and introduction from our presenter |
+| 1030 | Introduction | A welcome and introduction from our presenter, Hannah Scott-Joynt |

-| 10:35 | Keynote | The Archbishop of York will be giving a keynote speech on “Protecting the place of religion in the media in a digital age”, followed by a panel discussion chaired by Roger Bolton with: Daisy Scalchi, Head of Religion and Ethics for BBC Television Gareth Barr, ITV Director of Policy & Regulation Professor Adam Dinham, director of the Faiths & Civil Society Unit, Goldsmiths, University of London |
+| 10:35 | Keynote | Protecting the place of religion in the media in a digital age Keynote speech by the Archbishop of York, Stephen Cottrell, followed by a panel discussion chaired by Roger Bolton with: -Daisy Scalchi, Head of Religion and Ethics for BBC Television -Gareth Barr, ITV Director of Policy & Regulation -Prof Jolyon Mitchell, St John’s College, Durham -Prof Barnie Choudhury, journalism lecturer at UEA and editor at large for Eastern Eye |

-| 1245 | LUNCH | Light sandwich buffet lunch (included in ticket price). |
+| 1245 | Lunch | Light sandwich buffet lunch (included in ticket price) |

-| 15:45 | BREAK | Opportunity for networking |
+| 15:30 | Break | Opportunity for networking |

-| 16:00 | Interviews | Signatories to the Drumlanrig Accords, an agreement aimed at fostering reconciliation and collaboration between Muslim and Jewish communities in the UK, will reflect on the role of the media at a time of heightened social tension. |
+| 16:00 | Keynote and Interview | How the media should challenge hate crime and promote social cohesion The Chief Rabbi, Sir Ephraim Mirvis, will deliver an address, followed by an interview with Imam Qari Asim, exploring the same issues.
+As co-signatories of the Drumlanrig Accords, an agreement aimed at strengthening relations between Muslim and Jewish communities in the UK, both speakers will reflect on the role of the media at a time of heightened social tension.
+The session will be hosted by former BBC Home Editor Mark Easton, who will chair the discussion. |

-| 17:00 | ENDS |
+| 17:00 | End |